• Skip to primary navigation

 • Holiday Favourites

-Making a big batch of healthy Homemade Muesli with oats is easy, just follow this basic recipe or use it as a guide to create your own favourite toasted muesli.
+Making a batch of healthy Homemade Toasted Muesli is easy, just follow this basic recipe or use it as a guide to create your own favorite baked muesli with oats.

-A bowl of Homemade Muesli is an easy healthy breakfast you can feel good about eating.
+A bowl of Homemade Toasted Muesli is healthy breakfast food you can feel good about eating.
 In fact, this healthy muesli recipe is made with heart-healthy ingredients both high in fibre and antioxidants.

 Muesli can also be a gluten-free breakfast option as long as you choose oats that are certified gluten-free.

-Bowl of homemade muesli made with oats, coconut flakes, dried cranberries, pumpkin and sunflower seeds being topped with milk.
+Bowl of homemade muesli being topped with milk.

 This means you can use this muesli recipe as a basic guide which you can adapt to your liking.
-The one ingredient that you must have for this muesli is oats, the other ingredients can be substituted.
+The one ingredient that you must have is oats, the other ingredients can be substituted.
 Just remember to keep the same proportions.

 • Rolled oats.
 Use certified gluten-free oats for a gluten-free muesli.